francoismichel/ssh3-spec/draft-michel-ssh3.md

 by the Channel Type Length field.

 \[\[Note: SSHv2 uses text-based channel IDs.
-Should we keep that or use somthing else instead ?
+Should we keep that or use something else instead ?
 If we change, we loose a 1-1 mapping with SSHv2.]]

 The Maximum Message Size field defines the maximum size in bytes of SSH messages.